norswap/autumn/doc/A3-how-autumn-works.md

 to then call the `string("b")` parser.
 But since the next input character is "a", it fails, and so does the sequence.

-To make the parser suceed, we'd have to remember somehow that the choice had an untried alternative `string("aa")` and then to redo the whole process.
+To make the parser succeed, we'd have to remember somehow that the choice had an untried alternative `string("aa")` and then to redo the whole process.
 This is what I call *lateral backtracking*.

 Autumn only does *vertical backtracking*: in `choice(string("x"), string("y"))`, if we can't match